Best Night Markets to Visit in Malaysia

 7. Wakaf Che Yeh Night Market in Kelantan

-In Kota Bharu, Kelantan, you can find Wakaf Che Yeh, which is the most famous night market in the northeast coast of Malaysia.
+In Kota Bharu, Kelantan, you can find Wakaf Che Yeh, the most famous night market on the northeast coast of Malaysia.

 This supermassive market caters to mainly food produce, local food, fruits, clothes, shoes, accessories, Muslim apparel, and many other interesting things.

-It is also a great place to explore to see how the locals trade here and if you come on the weekends, this place can get really crowded.
+It is also a great place to explore how the locals trade here, and if you come on the weekends, it can get really crowded.

 Wakaf Che Yeh in Kelantan is hands down a must-visit for anyone heading to this state.
-The specialty here is that many border Thai Malay people bring their wares here to sell them.
+The speciality here is that many border Thai Malay people bring their wares here to sell them.

-This place is also another great place to look for local wholesale items, especially jewelry and clothing.
+This place is also another great place to look for local wholesale items, especially jewellery and clothing.

 Wakaf Che Yeh Market

-This place is also another great place to look for local wholesale items, especially jewelry and clothing.
+This place is also another great place to look for local wholesale items, especially jewellery and clothing.

 Wakaf Che Yeh Market